contificate/imp-compiler/README.md

 dune build src/main.exe
 ```

+### Warning
+For some reason you'll need a `menhir` version `<=` 20200211 as the latest version (20200525 - released 9th June 2020) causes the grammar to be rejected.
+I've yet to clarify if this is a bug in the grammar, menhir, how menhir interacts w/ dune, etc.

 ## Usage
 You can view the options by passing `-h` to the compiler executable.
 Currently, there are two options: